federico-lox/AMD.ts/README.md

 ### Inlined ###
 1. Download [`amd.ts`](src/amd.ts) from this repository and place it somewhere in your TypeScript project's path.
-1.1 Alternatively you can install AMD.ts using `npm install amd.ts`, the file can then be found in `node_modules/amd.ts/src/amd.ts`.
+1.1 Alternatively you can install AMD.ts using [`npm`](http://npmjs.com/package/amd.ts), the file can then be found in `node_modules/amd.ts/src/amd.ts`.
 2. Have a "main" file where to call require to initialize your logic, this is where you would also add a `ref` comment to ensure the `require` function is available:
 ```typescript
 // main.ts